noqcks/0_to_ml_engineer/intro_to_machine_learning/svm.md

 A.

-- C -> which is the soft margin cost function (trading error penalty for stability)
+- C: which is the soft margin cost function (trading error penalty for stability)
-- kernel -> the type of kernel to use to create a decision boundary.
+- kernel: the type of kernel to use to create a decision boundary.
-- gamma ->

 ### Example